LaughingSun/token-parser-js/README.md

 Concepts:
 + terminal and non-terminal symbols - terminal symbols are those with a fixed pattern and length, non-terminal are otherwise.
 + symbol syntax group - symbols comprized of different character groups, which allow for word boundry determination
-+ symbol syntax quantifiers - symbol recognition using greedy, docile, possessive, lazy and helpful
++ symbol syntax quantifiers - symbol recognition using limits with greedy, docile, possessive, lazy and helpful

 quantifier        | example input   | regex   | description
 ----------------- | --------------- | ------- | -----